cld-santos/ArcEasyObjects/README.md

 To facilate the introduce of a MS Developer to ArcObjects world, and increase the productivity of your team try ArcEasy in your Project.

-Make contact to support us to develop this amazing tool.
+Make contact to help us to develop this amazing tool.

 ###  Disclaimer ###